-It’s not just the mid-range cards like the RX 580 and GTX 1060 this time either.
+Unlike the previous shortage, it’s not just the mid-range cards like the RX 580 and GTX 1060 that are affected this time.
 Nope.
 Now the high-end market is also taking hits with most GTX 1070, GTX 1080, and GTX 1080 Ti either sold out or being subjected to steep price hikes.

 These are the affected Nvidia GPUs:

 - GTX 1050 Ti